nodejs/package-maintenance/README.md

 ## How to Join

-The package-maintence team has two levels of membership.
+The package-maintenance team has two levels of membership.
 Administrative members and regular members.

 If you'd like to be listed as regular team member, open a PR adding yourself